gleannyc/documentation/docs/docs/data-modeling/Data-Models-Overview.md

 **Editing a data model**

-1. Select the [More](../visualizing-data/Chart-Menu.md) button on the top right hand of the chart.
+1. Select the [More](../visualizing-data/Chart-Menu.md) button on the top right-hand of the chart.
 2. Select `Edit Data Model`

 ## Why use Data Models?